Introduction: Putting Your Game Face On

 - Convey your part of the content clearly

-- with well-defined intentions
+- With well-defined intentions

-- while taking into account the perspective of your fellow participant(s)
+- While taking into account the perspective of your fellow participant(s)

-- and considering the context
+- Considering the context

 Verbal communication is just as important in your personal life as in your professional life.
 By improving your verbal communication skills, you will connect, build rapport, earn respect, gain influence, and your message is likely to be better understood.